 - Stephen R. Donaldson’s The Chronicles of Thomas Covenant, the Unbeliever

 - Guy Gabriel Kay’s (who assisted Christopher Tolkien on The Silmarillion) The Fionavar Tapestry

 - George Lucas’ Star Wars

 The Love of Mine

 But she would not let it go.
-I bought the Hobbit and the Trilogy and began to read through them.
+So I bought the Hobbit and the Trilogy and began to read through them.
 Initially, I was dismayed by the multitude of foreign-sounding names, but by the fourth chapter of The Hobbit, I was hooked.
 I devoured the remaining books, including the Appendices.

 As I read the book with its many languages, I was especially impressed by the sense of history behind it, for Tolkien had written it to explain the history of his invented languages.
 It hinted at untold origins, backgrounds, and creation.
-I would have to wait years for The Silmarillion to learn about the beginnings of Middle-earth, and the story of creation and the angelic powers who played a part in it.
+I would have to wait years for The Silmarillion to learn about the beginnings of Middle-earth, the story of creation, and the angelic powers who played a part in it.
 Though I was studying science, it created a longing in me to understand history.
 Eventually, I would do my undergraduate and graduate studies in history.